 In summer and fall 2019, the San Jose team is organizing a series of stakeholder and public meetings.
-City staff will bring forward a Citywide Anti-Displacement Strategy for the City Council's consideration in fall 2019.
+City staff will bring forward a Citywide Anti-Displacement Strategy for the City Council's consideration in winter 2019-2020.

-Are you a renter in San José, or have you rented in San José within the last 10 years?
+Do you live in San José, or have you lived in San José within the last 10 years?
 We would like to hear from you.

 The City has heard from the community that many long-time San José residents are being displaced and moving out of San Jose.
 Your input and experience can help inform the Citywide Anti-Displacement Strategy to reduce, prevent, and mitigate displacement.
 Responses to this survey will help staff better understand how the community has been affected by displacement and identify potential trends.

 Please take a moment to complete our survey by clicking one of the links below.
 You may call 408-794-7472 if you would like to take the survey on paper.
 Thank you for participating.

 Tómese un momento para completar nuestra encuesta haciendo clic en uno de los enlaces a continuación.
 Puede llamar al 408-794-7472 si desea completar la encuesta en papel.
 Gracias por participar.